 Training is provided regularly, at least once a year, to all Representatives and other relevant designated staff of the Company.
 Training may be provided also using electronic means (conference calls, continuous email updates provided confirmation on receipt and acceptance is returned and similar means).
 Training materials and information shall be stored for at least 3 (three) years.

-Compliance with the Rules shall be inspected at least once a year by the Compliance Officer, whose job duties are set out in Section 4.
+Compliance with the Rules shall be inspected at least once a year by the certified Internal auditor.
 If the inspection reveals any deficiencies in the Rules or their implementation, the report shall set out the measures to be applied to remedy the deficiencies, as well as the respective time schedule and the time of a follow-up inspection.

 If a follow-up inspection is carried out, the results of the follow-up inspection shall be added to the inspection report, which shall state the list of measures to remedy any deficiencies discovered in the course of the follow-up inspection, and the time actually spent on remedying the same.
 The inspection report shall be presented to the Management Board which shall decide on taking measures to remedy any deficiencies discovered.